The Orbicularis Oculi Muscle

 Overly Bright Lights

 Sunlight and other bright lights that make you squint can lead to trigger points in the muscle.
-If you are out in bright sunlight it is important to wear sunglasses not only to protect your eyes but also the orbicularis oculi muscle.
+If you are out in bright sunlight it is important to wear sunglasses not only to protect your eyes but also to reduce strain on the orbicularis oculi muscle.

 PreserVision AREDS 2 Vitamin & Mineral Supplement is the doctor recommended eye vitamin to help reduce the risk of progression of moderate to advanced Age-related Macular Degeneration.
 If you have AMD AREDS has been shown to slow down the progression of the disease.